 Findings of Fact: According to the City Fire Chief, there are multiple choices for hospital care to serve City residents.
 These choices depend upon the severity and type of medical treatment required.
 In addition, hospital related care also depends on bed availability and the patients' preference, if not emergent.
 Since California City spans approximately 201 square miles, there are a number of hospitals that a patient could be transferred to for minor issues such as less critical conditions, stabilizing patience, and minor surgeries.
-These minor incidences are typically served by Adventist Health-Tehachapi Valley in Tehachapi; which is located approximately 20-miles from the City's western edge.
-Furthermore, Ridgecrest Regional Hospital is located approximately 30-miles from the east edge of the city and even Barstow Community Hospital; which is located approximately 50-miles from the south west edge of town also provides non-trauma related care.
-If trauma level care is necessary, patients are transported to the Antelope Valley Hospital in Lancaster; which is located approximately 30-miles from the area; City fire does have Mutual aid for Fire with Kern County and Edwards AFB as you are aware.
+These minor incidences are typically served by Adventist Health-Tehachapi Valley in Tehachapi, which is located approximately 20-miles from the City's western edge.
+Furthermore, Ridgecrest Regional Hospital; which is located approximately 50-miles from the south west edge of town also provides non-trauma related care.
+If trauma level care is necessary, patients are transported to the Antelope Valley Hospital in Lancaster, which is located approximately 8-miles from the south edge of the city.
+While the City does not have any Mutual Aid Agreements in terms

-RECREATION 41.
-Parks and Recreation a) Would the Project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment? b) Would the Project include the use of existing neighborhood or regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated? c) Is the Project located within a Community Service Area (CSA) or recreation and park district with a Community Parks and Recreation Plan (Quimby fees)? $\boxtimes$
+Potentially Significant Impact Less than Significant with Mitigation Incorporated Less Than Significant Impact No Impac of Hospitals in the area; City fire does have Mutual aid for Fire requested by the California City Fire Chief. e with Kern County and E Edwards AF -B as Mitigation: No Mitigation Required Monitoring: No Monitoring Necessary RECREATION 41.
+Parks and Recreation a) Would the Project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment? b) Would the Project include the use of existing neighborhood or regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated? c) Is the Project located within a Community Service Area (CSA) or recreation and park district with a Community \boxtimes

+Parks and Recreation Plan (Quimby fees)?